curtissmith291/final_project/Group_Action_Items/Deliverable1_README/README.md

 ## Machine Learning Model

 - We initially wanted to use a K-means clustering model but given our particular dataset, we decided to look into a supervised machine learning.
-As part of our initial data preproccessing, we are going to experiment with the KNN algorithm.
-Since we are trying to to group different styles of beers based of of their ABV {correct me if I am wrong here}, we are hoping to use a model that can learn how to label other points based off of previously labeled points.
+As part of our initial data preprocessing, we are going to experiment with the KNN algorithm.
+Since we are trying to to group different styles of beers based of their ABV {correct me if I am wrong here}, we are hoping to use a model that can learn how to label other points based off of previously labeled points.
 Throughout testing, we are also exploring looking into utilizing a Random Forest model

 - After additional EDA, we determined to use unsupervised machine learning, specifically k-means clustering, to cluster the input factors.
 After a full proof of concept has been created, additional clustering algorithms will be explored (e.g., neural network).